isomerpages/govtech-stp/_familial-ties-lane/entry-guide.md

   </tbody>
   </table>

+Strict enforcement action, including prosecution under the Penal Code and Infectious Diseases Act, will be taken against individuals who breach the SHN requirements or make false declarations.
+Upon conviction, errant travellers may be liable to a fine and/or imprisonment term.

+Travellers should note that any prior approvals given to complete the SHN at a place of residence may be rescinded should the public health risk assessment change.
+In such an event, the prevailing travel health control measures would apply, i.e. serving SHN at an SDF.

 ### 2. Departure for Singapore

 During pre-boarding checks, travellers may be asked to produce a valid approval letter.

-Travellers who have visited any high-risk country/region in the past 21 days before departure for Singapore, must also present a [valid negative PDT report](#PDT) during pre-boarding checks, otherwise they may be denied boarding.
-[Click here](/scpr-familial-ties-lane/shn-and-swab-summary) to check if a PDT is required.
+All travellers with a travel history to any [Category (III) and (IV) country/region](/scpr-familial-ties-lane/shn-and-swab-summary) in the past 21 days before arriving in Singapore, must also present a [valid negative PDT report](#PDT) report during pre-boarding checks, otherwise they may be denied boarding.

 ### 3. Arrival in Singapore